The Divine Unity

 Arwinder: "Light blue.
 I saw He was light blue."

-On Thursday, August 7, 1997, Arwinder, Lalita and their father went to the nearby Saul Bellow Library, before going to rent a movie from Club International (Lachine) at around 5.30 p.m.
+On Thursday, August 7, 1997, Arwinder, Lalita and their father went to the nearby Saul Bellow Library, before before renting a movie from Club International (Lachine) at around 5.30 p.m.

-On the way Arwinder was reminded never to forget what Shri Mataji had shown him in his Sahasrara — the Light, places, people and so on.
-He nodded affirmatively.
-His father then just casually tossed a question:
+On the way, his father advised Arwinder always to remember what Shri Mataji had shown him in his Sahasrara — the Light, places, people and so on.
+The young spiritual seer nodded affirmatively, whereupon his father casually tossed him a few questions:

 Question: "Do you still remember Shri Ganesha?"